Living in fear, Central African Republic awaits foreign intervention

-BOSSANGOA, Central African Republic, Nov 27 (Reuters) - M athieu Marco hid in his shower as the Muslim militia commander who came to kill him screamed at his young son, demanding to know where he was.
-Frustrated at his failure to find the man he took for a Christian fighter, he seized a 13-year-old neighbour on the street and shot him in front of the house.
+BOSSANGOA, Central African Republic (Reuters) - Mathieu Marco hid in his shower as the Muslim militia commander who came to kill him screamed at his young son, demanding to know where he was.
+Frustrated at his failure to find the man he took for a Christian fighter, he seized a 13-year-old neighbor on the street and shot him in front of the house.

 “He killed him in cold blood, just like that.
 Pow, Pow!” said Marco, a portrait photographer living now in the remote town of Bossangoa among 40,000 Christians displaced by sectarian violence now gripping the Central African Republic.